arm-ARMY/m5phisher/README.md

 172.0.0.1/ssid link appearence

+All the code was made by n0xa and cotributors.
+Thanks for uploading this!
+By now all information in this main page remains with all the original project instructions.

-Firmware for high-tech pranks on M5Stack ESP32 Devices
+#Firmware for high-tech pranks on M5Stack ESP32 Devices

 ![M5-Nemo Matrix Logo](https://github.com/n0xa/m5stick-nemo/blob/main/NEMOMatrix.png)
 Logo by @unagironin